ravijo/GAAR-Poster/README.md

 * TEX [See here (poster_jp.tex)](poster_jp.tex)
 * PDF [See here (poster_jp.pdf)](poster_jp.pdf)

+_Please use UTF-8 character encoding when opening poster_jp.tex tex file.
+I am using Texmaker v4.5 with UTF-8.
+External editor such as Atom v1.19.6 is also supported._

 ## Steps to compile tex (applicable for both version)
 * Use pdflatex to compile
 * Now use bibtex to compile bib file